 Traditional knowledge, like that captured in these Indigenous seasons calendars, can tell us much about the ecology of Australia.

-Over the past ten years, CSIRO has worked with a range of Indigenous language groups to develop a series of calendars representing seasonal ecological knowledge.
+CSIRO worked with a range of Indigenous language groups to develop a series of calendars representing seasonal ecological knowledge.

 Six of the calendars were developed as part of the Tropical Rivers and Coastal Knowledge program, two as part of an Inspiring Australia Unlocking Australia's Potential grant, two as part of the National Environmental Research Program's Northern Australia Hub, and one as part of CSIRO's Indigenous Livelihoods project.

-The calendars demonstrate the wealth of knowledge that Aboriginal people in Australia hold about the environment.
+The calendars demonstrate the wealth of knowledge that Indigenous peoples in Australia hold about the environment.

 The groups included: